Foundation Diet and Health

 Use in the kitchen

-White truffles lose their flavour when heated.
-You shouldn't cook them but grate them onto the finished dish to refine it.
 Black, summer and desert truffles, on the other hand, can be heated up or added at the end.
-Truffles go excellently with risotto (such as vegetable truffle risotto), pasta or pasta alternatives made from zucchini or celery , potato dishes (such as potato dumplings with truffles), soups (e.g. chestnut soup with truffles), mushrooms , spinach , salsify and broccoli .
-They go well with tomatoes , walnuts and leaf salads (e.g. lamb's lettuce ).
-Black truffles are used in braised dishes and desert truffles in stews.
+Truffles go excellently with risotto (such as vegetable truffle risotto), pasta or pasta alternatives made from zucchini or celery, potato dishes (such as potato dumplings with truffles), soups (e.g. chestnut soup with truffles), mushrooms, spinach, salsify and broccoli.
+It goes well with tomatoes, walnuts and leaf salads (e.g. lamb's lettuce).
+Black truffles are used in braised dishes, and desert truffles in stews.
 In addition to savory uses, truffles can also be shaved onto vanilla ice cream.
 In omnivorous cuisine, truffles are often eaten with egg dishes, meat dishes or fish.
 But also in combination with animal fats such as butter.
 Truffles are often used in haute cuisine.
 In contrast, desert truffles are considered by nomadic tribes as an emergency food in times of food shortages and as a nutritious meat substitute.
 4

 Truffles are not washed when preparing them, but rather the dirt is carefully brushed away.
 Small damages can be cut off with a knife.
 Then the truffle is finely sliced.

-Vegan recipe for fan potatoes with truffle
+Vegan recipe for fan potatoes with truffles

-Ingredients (for 4 people): 8 potatoes , black truffle (optional), 2 tablespoons rapeseed oil (if necessary), salt
+Ingredients (for 4 people): 8 potatoes, black truffle (optional), 2 tablespoons rapeseed oil (if necessary), salt.

 Preparation: Preheat the oven to 200°C. Peel the potatoes and pre-boil them in salted water.
 Remove from the water and cut into fan-shaped pieces.
 Be careful not to cut through the potato.
 Grate the truffle very finely and place it in the fan-shaped pieces.
 Drizzle with a little oil if necessary.
 Bake in the oven for about 20 minutes.

-Vegan recipes with truffles can be found under the note: " Recipes that have the most of this ingredient ".
+Vegan recipes with truffles (raw) can be found under the note: " Recipes that have the most of this ingredient ".

 Not only vegans or vegetarians should read this:

 Vegans often eat unhealthily.
-Avoidable nutritional mistakes
+Avoidable nutritional errors

 .